Griste trial delayed by winter storm - The Oxford Eagle

 The trial for an Oxford woman charged with first-degree murder was continued due to the winter storm earlier this month.

-The trial of Alexandria Marie Griste, 30, of Oxford was set to take place during the week of Jan.
-15; however, due to the winter storm that dumped 4 inches of ice and snow in Oxford, the trial was canceled.
-A new date has not yet been set.
+The trial of Alexandria Marie Griste, 30, was scheduled for the week of Jan.
+15. The trial was canceled and a new date has not yet been set.

 Email newsletter signup